Find my JSoc

 A liberal community meets in Durham once a month in a church for shabbat services.

-The UJS Sabbatical Officer for this campus is Matty
+The UJS Sabbatical Officer for this campus is Samantha

 Find your local J-Soc